 21. Make a career change

-It’s becoming increasingly common for people to use their retirement period as a chance to change careers, go self-employed, or drop down to part-time hours.
+It’s becoming increasingly common for people to use their retirement period as a chance to change careers, become self-employed, or drop down to part-time hours.

 As well as wanting or needing to top up their income, many people also want to continue reaping the benefits that come with working – such as the chance to socialise with others and develop new skills.